 Internal and external contacts required as part of the job:

 Interact with general public, student, staff and faculty, visitors and donors.

-Classified Title: Campus Police Officer - Off Duty BPD Working Title: Off Duty Police Officer Role/Level/Range: ATO 37.5/02/OE Starting Salary Range: $50 per hour Employee group: Casual / On Call Schedule: days/hours as required Exempt Status: Non-Exempt Location: 07-MD:Peabody Institute Department name: 10000988-Security Personnel area: Peabody
+Classified Title: Campus Police Officer - Off Duty BPD Working Title: Off Duty Police Officer Role/Level/Range: ATO 37.5/02/OE Starting Salary Range: $50.00 per hour Employee group: Casual / On Call Schedule: Evening Shift, 6-10 hrs a week Exempt Status: Non-Exempt Location: 07-MD:Peabody Institute Department name: 10000988-Security Personnel area: Peabody

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the HR Business Services Office at email@example.com.
 For TTY users, call via Maryland Relay or dial 711.

 The following additional provisions may apply depending on which campus you will work.
 Your recruiter will advise accordingly.

 During the Influenza ("the flu") season, as a condition of employment, The Johns Hopkins Institutions require all employees who provide ongoing services to patients or work in patient care or clinical care areas to have an annual influenza vaccination or possess an approved medical or religious exception.
 Failure to meet this requirement may result in termination of employment.